Two-spinon effects on the thermal Tonks-Girardeau gas: Introduction

+Differently from the zero-temperature case, where the ground state is described by the Fermi sea, with the particles occupying symmetric and evenly distributed rapidities on momentum space, at finite temperatures the system does not present such a feature.
+The addition of temperature breaks the organisational structure of rapidities, compelling us to inspect novel manners to probe the system.
+Thus, we find that relying on an unequivocal representative thermal state described by a specific rapidities discretisation provided by a counting function supply us with the necessary elements.
+Hence, we implement an analogous procedure from the zero-temperature regime, namely we employ the two-spinon excitations over the $(N+1)-$particle thermal state represented by our specific rapidities distribution.
+We then organise the spectral sum regarding this formalism and proceed to demonstrate how it captures the essence of the field-field correlator of the Tonks-Girardeau gas at finite temperatures.

 The manuscript is organised as follows.
 In Sec.~\ref{sec.theory} we provide the basic ingredients to describe the Lieb-Liniger model in terms of the bosonic field operators as well as its interparticle interaction nature, followed by the thermal equilibrium description and its components.
-In Sec.~\ref{sec.correlations} we define our main interest, namely the field-field correlator of Lieb-Liniger model at finite temperatures, followed by its strongly repulsive counterpart.
-Then, we show how the correlator can be formulated in terms of Fredholm determinants in Sec. \ref{sec.Fred}, which we use to compare the results from the spectral sum approximation.
+In Sec.~\ref{sec.correlations} we define our main interest, namely the field-field correlator of Lieb-Liniger model at finite temperatures, and the mathematical framework used to study its form factors, followed by its strongly repulsive counterpart.
 In Sec. \ref{sec.2sp} we introduce the concept of two-spinons and its framework in order to work with the correlator.
 We show that whenever adding further particle-hole excitations, we end up with a smaller form factor than the one we started with.
 We then formulate a practical approach to discretise the rapidities and effectively calculate the spectral sum in terms of the two-spinon excitations, allowing us to calculate the one-body function both in terms of the two-spinon excitation and Fredholm determinant, drawing a comparison between those two.
 Finally, we inspect how the correlator scales with the number of particles in the system.
 To conclude, we provide our final observations and remarks in Sec. \ref{sec.conclusions}.
-In App. \ref{app.numerical} the reader can find details on numerical procedures used to evaluate rapidities distributions and Fredholm determinants.
+Then, we show how the correlator can be formulated in terms of Fredholm determinants in App. \ref{sec.Fred}, which we use to compare the results from the spectral sum approximation.
+Finally, in App. \ref{app.numerical} the reader can find details on numerical procedures used to evaluate rapidities distributions and Fredholm determinants.